PPindel/esports-teammates/README.md

 ## Media

 - https://pexels.com
-- (users can add their own pictures to Team Ads, so I cannot point the source of some images...)
+- (users can add their own pictures to Team Ads, so I cannot point the source of all images...)

 ## Acknowledgments